 Prices and dates are sourced from DNJournal weekly reports, NameBio, and individual verified sale reports.
 Many large transactions are sealed under non-disclosure agreements and never enter the public record, so this list reflects publicly reported sales only.
 The actual top of the market in 2026 is almost certainly higher than what you see here.

-SEO metrics (Domain Rating, active backlinks, referring domains) come from Ahrefs, refreshed against the live API each time we update the page.
-When a row shows a higher DR than the buyer would have seen at the time of sale, that's because the new owner has started developing the name.
-NAS.com is the clearest example: referring domains rose from roughly 3,081 in early May to 4,468 by mid-May as Nas Daily redirected and consolidated.
+SEO metrics (Authority Score, backlinks, referring domains) come from Semrush, refreshed on each update of this page.
+When a row shows a higher Authority Score than the buyer would have seen at the time of sale, that's because the new owner has started developing the name (redirecting an existing brand, building new content, attracting press coverage).

 Sale dates reflect the publication window of the verifying report when an exact close date is not disclosed.
 Some marketplace transactions show up in DNJournal as a date range rather than a single day.